-- 1. Go to the RR Submittal Portal web page. - 2.
-If you have a Web Access Management System (WAMS) account log in. - a.
-If you do not have a WAMS account, click the second link to request a User ID and password. - b.
-Once you have a User ID and Password, log into the RR Submittal Portal. - 3.
+- 1. Go to the RR Submittal Portal web page and follow the instructions listed: dnr.wisconsin.gov/topic/Brownfields/Submittal.html. - 2.
+If you have a Web Access Management System (WAMS) account click the Submit button to launch the RR Program Submittal Portal application and log in. - a.
+If you do not have a WAMS account, see the directions for getting a WAMS account at dnr.wisconsin.gov/sites/default/files/topic/Brownfields/rr/WAMsdirections.pdf. - b.
+Once you have a WAMS User ID and Password, follow the steps above to log in. - 3.
 Click DNR RR forms in the upper right. - 4.
-Click Start in the Document Uploader box.
+Click "Start" in the Document Uploader box. - 5.
+Complete the Document Uploader form, attach documents and submit.